jpetitcolas/jpetitcolas.github.com/_posts/2015-10-19-playing-with-websockets-in-go.md

 	content:  	 "",
 }
 ```
 We defined several channels for our `Hub`.
-This way, we would be able to deal asynchronously well with both `register` or `unregister` events, or for broadcasting messages.
+This way, we would be able to deal asynchronously with both `register` or `unregister` events, or for broadcasting messages.
 At the end, we instantiate our hub.

 Let's define its behavior thanks to a `run` method: